AkifOzcelik/AFK_XP_Grinder/README.md

 ## How to Use

-1. Run the script, make sure you are in the game window.
+1. Run the script, then make sure you are in the game window.

+2. Also you can use the .exe file, which has the same code as the grindxpgobrrr.py

-2. And you are done!
+3. And you are done!

 ## AFK Information